verdaux/BookNotes/Phrases/Impressors 14.md

 - [ ] Your pride won't be making our choices today
 - [ ] Twenty-six years before this story opens the had been born to the family a son
 - [ ] So you’ll have Sunday to recover before greeting the world again on Monday
+- [ ] writing down everything i’ve ever liked in a spreadsheet because i am convinced that if i stare at the data long enough i will find the grand unifying theory of Me.